-Management professor Walter Nord studies organization theory and behavior and is currently researching the topic of innovation.
-The author of numerous books, textbooks, and scholarly articles, his newest book Rethinking the Knowledge Controversy in Organization Studies: A Generative Uncertainty Perspective offers a new philosophical framework for organization studies, seeking to overcome current polarizing debates by developing an improved philosophical perspective for social sciences.
+Walter Nord teaches management in the Information Systems and Decision Sciences Department and studies organization theory, behavior and innovation.
+The author of numerous books, textbooks and scholarly articles, Nort's latest book Rethinking the Knowledge Controversy in Organization Studies: A Generative Uncertainty Perspective offers a new philosophical framework for organization studies, seeking to overcome current polarizing debates by developing an improved philosophical perspective for social sciences.

 - MAN 4930 - Leadership, Innovation & Change

 - MAN 6140 - Decision Making & Problem Solving

 - MAN 6256 - Politics and Control in Organizations

 - MAN 6305 - Human Resource Management

 - Stacey R. Kessler, Ashley E. Nixon, and Walter R. Nord, (2016), "Examining Organic